OpenKH/OpenKh/distribution/README-FIRST.txt

 The Apps folder contains application dependencies and should remain next to the launcher.
 There is no need to open it manually.

+When updating an older OpenKH installation, settings, presets, mod lists, and user content are preserved while obsolete application files are removed.

 ADVANCED TOOLS
 ==============